 Non-surgical skin tightening procedures aim to deliver cosmetic correction of loose skin on the face and stomach using non-invasive methods.
-Other than the three procedures Ultherapy, Thermage, and Laser skin tightening discussed in this article there are non-surgical options that you might want to explore.
+Other than the three procedures Thermage Versus Ultherapy and Laser skin tightening discussed in this article there are non-surgical options that you might want to explore.
 Procedures like PRP, micro-needling, and thread lift are comparatively mildly invasive but can yield more promising results.
 Similarly, surgical procedures provide more dramatic and immediate results but they are more costly, very invasive, and require a lot of recovery period also called downtime.

 For individuals afraid of needles, blood, and invasive procedures, Ultherapy, Thermage, and Laser skin tightening are the best options.
 These methods use one or another form of energy that penetrates your skin and stimulates the healing or rejuvenation procedure.
 So the external energy triggers your body’s natural healing process using collagen.
 Collagen is an important structural protein that our body produces and as we age we experience a decline in the production of collagen leading to several signs of aging which include joint pain, loose skin, fine lines, and wrinkles.

 Disclaimer: This article is intended only as a source of information and is by no means a substitute for consultation with an expert dermatologist.
 I would also like to highlight that experience of treatment and results may vary from person to person and even doctor to doctor.
 You must do as much as possible research before proceeding with any of these treatments.
-I must encourage you to talk to more than one doctor, several people who have received these treatments before making a decision.
+I must encourage you to talk to more than one doctor, and several people who have received these treatments before making a decision.

 Ultherapy – Ultrasound Waes for Skin Tightening

-Ultherapy is one of the most popular FDA-cleared non-surgical facelift device using state-of-the-art micro-focused ultrasound technology.
-It visibly reduces the appearance of fines lines and wrinkles on the face and the upper chest.
+Ultherapy is one of the most popular FDA-cleared non-surgical facelift devices using state-of-the-art micro-focused ultrasound technology.
+It visibly reduces the appearance of fine lines and wrinkles on the face and the upper chest.
 It effectively lifts and tightens facial skin in different areas, precisely targeting focused areas such as the neck, chin, and brow.
 Precise targeting through ultrasound technology enables delivering energy precisely to the areas where it will benefit you most giving natural-looking results that improve over time.